St John Lynch

 Whether you are preparing for an MDR audit, navigating AI Act obligations for a software medical device, or building an AI governance framework, I welcome a conversation about how I can support your organisation.

-Building Regulatory
+Building Regulatory & Technical Capability

-Drawing on 25+ years in medical devices — including experience as a Notified Body technical reviewer and site auditor, and work with organisations such as Boston Scientific, J&J, Abbott, and Medtronic — I deliver targeted training programmes that equip industry teams with practical, up-to-date knowledge of the regulatory landscape for AI-enabled medical devices.
+Drawing on 30+ years in medical devices — including experience as a Notified Body technical reviewer and site auditor, and work with organisations such as Boston Scientific, J&J, Abbott, and Medtronic — I deliver targeted training programmes that equip industry teams with practical, up-to-date knowledge of the regulatory landscape for AI-enabled medical devices.

 Training Programmes for Industry